BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

 ## 1. Overview

 High availability(HA) for SAP Netweaver central services requires shared storage.
-This document describes on achieve High Availability on Linux virtual machine without using shared storage using SIOS DataKeeper and SIOS LikeKeeper of SIOS Protection Suite.
+This document describes on achieve High Availability on Linux virtual machine without using shared storage and by using SIOS DataKeeper and SIOS LikeKeeper of SIOS Protection Suite.

 ![ASCS](/99_images/Architecture_Diragram_ASCS.jpg)